FAB1150/ESP32_fan_control/README.md

   * You set up your fan curve!
 To aid in visualizing it, here's how the default fan curve looks like:
     ![fan curve][img4]
   * Note that if FAN_OFF is defined, when the temperature reaches MINTEMP the fan will turn off instead of staying at minDutyCycle.
   * If you don't wish to calibrate the thermistor readings, you're done! you just need to flash the code to the ESP32 and you're golden!
-If you have difficulty flashing to the ESP32 and you did everything follow [this tutorial][link6] tells you to do, try holding the BOOT button on the ESP32 while it is flashing.
+If you have difficulty flashing to the ESP32 and you did everything [this tutorial][link6] tells you to do, try holding the BOOT button on the ESP32 while it is flashing.
 Your finger might hate you ;)
   * If you want to continue, keep reading of course!

 ### Opening the serial monitor